-- ➤ A 20% blending of Thar coal in commissioned SC plants can be done to save foreign exchange reserves. - Future commissioning of the power plants based on Thar Coal must not ignore power plant technology, its efficiency, and its location.
-All new power plants must be USC or even A-USC with higher efficiency to reduce future carbon and other pollutant emissions.
+- A 20 percent blending of Thar coal in commissioned SC plants can be done to save foreign exchange reserves. - Future commissioning of the power plants based on Thar Coal must not ignore power plant technology, its efficiency, and its location.
+All new power plants must be USC or even A-USC with higher efficiency to reduce future carbon and other pollutant emissions. - It is crucial to adhere to all environmental safety protocols when operating a power plant that runs on coal.